Career Exploration background

 Why does PRISM Career Explorer focus on neuroscience rather than psychology?

 All that we do, all that we are, comes from our brain.
-To enable us to survive, the brain has evolved to learn and to be taught Arguably the most important discovery for education from the field of neuroscience is that the brain is highly adaptive, a property called plasticity.
-Our brains continuously adapt to the environments where we live and work, including school and home.
+To enable us to survive, the brain has evolved to learn and to be taught Arguably the most important neuroscience discovery is that the brain is highly adaptive, a property called neuroplasticity.
+Our brains continuously adapt to the environments where we live, work and play.

 Since genetics and experience interact to shape the brain, each person’s brain is unique.
-We all have a collection of different abilities, and one person may find one academic subject difficult, and yet enjoy and do well in another.
+We all have a collection of different abilities, and one person may find one subject or practical skill difficult, and yet enjoy and do well in another.
 Research recognizes that each person has a complex profile of preferences - likes and dislikes.

-One thing, however, is certain: all brains demonstrate plasticity.
-Our learning difficulties in a subject should not, therefore, be perceived as unchangeable, but rather as challenges to overcome for us because our brains can change and improve through learning.
+One thing, however, is certain: all brains demonstrate neuroplasticity.
+Our learning difficulties in a subject or task should not, therefore, be perceived as unchangeable, but rather a challenge to overcome because our brains can change and improve through learning.

 There are two fundamental things that brains want: to be safe and happy.
 We use two parts of our survival machine to achieve these goals: our fear system and our pleasure system.

-Why does PRISM Career Explorer enable users to match their preferences with college majors?
+Why does PRISM Career Explorer enable users to match their preferences with college majors/university degrees?

-Although it is possible for students who do not have a good behavioural preference match with their major, can be successful in their studies, there is a clear link between behavioural preference and success in corresponding a major.
+Although it is possible for students who do not have a good behavioural preference match with their major/degree to be successful in their studies, there is a clear link between behavioural preference and success in the corresponding major/degree.

 Other research, summarized in 2006 by John C. Smart (University of Memphis), Kenneth A. Feldman (SUNY at Stony Brook), and Corinna A. Ethington (also University of Memphis), found that in students who showed a high degree of behavioural preference match with their majors upon entering college, the personality aspects that matched the environment were reinforced by the experience of being in the major.
 And this may be considered a sign of success.